orlof/megastage/README.md

 In December 2013 I released 0.1 version of Megastage.
 It is only a technology demo, not ment to impress anyone, but to pace my own work and give me the feeling that I have accomplished something.
 This version is only a proof of concept type things - it has no game in it.
 Following instructions contain a lot of "future version" references that should give some light to the direction of my development efforts.

+In January 2014 I released 0.2 version of Megastage.
+It is still not a game.
+The main purpose for the release is to test DCPU integration to ship controls - namely engine and gyroscopes.

 INSTRUCTIONS

 Download distribution package megastage.zip behind the following link.
 It should work in Windows and Linux if you have recent enough (?) java installed.

 https://github.com/orlof/megastage/releases

+Unzip the megastage.zip
+    unzip megastage.zip

+It will create megastage/ directory.

-Start server by going to installation directory and typing:
+Start server by going to megastage directory and typing:

     ./server.sh (linux)
     server.bat (windows)